Be the next Palestine Ambassador

 How is the Test Scored?

 The first exam, the International Exam, will be online.
 It will include both multiple choice and short answer questions.
 You can sit for the exam anywhere.
-It will be held on the first week of May, 2020.
+It will be held during summer 2020.
 Additionally you will need to upload a short video (3 minutes) where you face the camera and present one Palestinian issue, which will be assigned to you.
 You can be as creative as you like with your video.

 Following the written exam, there will be an audio/video interview, based on the same information on the written exam.